ethan-sargent/dotfiles/INSTALL.md

 ## Config

-* ensure using zsh
+* zsh-only
-* execute setup.sh to create and symlink config folders
+* run setup.sh to create and symlink config folders
+  * this will backup non-linked config folders to .config/CONFIG_PROGRAM_BAK
 * copy alacritty file based on OS to .config/alacritty/alacritty.yml
 * install starship
 * copy zshrc and zshenv